mericaracc/java-movie-recommender/README.md

 > Note: The dataset is not included in this repository.
 Please download it separately.

+## Algorithm (Baseline)

+For a given target user, the system excludes movies already rated by the user and computes the average rating of each remaining movie across all users.
+To improve stability and reduce noise, only movies with more than 20 total ratings are considered (minimum rating count filter).
+The movies are then sorted in descending order by their average rating, and the top-N results are returned as recommendations.

 ## How to Run

 ### Option A — NetBeans (recommended)